ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Range-Filters.md

           operator: OperatorType.rangeInclusive, // optional, defaults to exclusive
           params: { hideSliderNumbers: false }, // you can hide/show the slider numbers on both side

-          // you can also optionally pass any option of the jQuery UI Slider
+          // you can also optionally pass any option of the Slider filter
-          // however you can't override the `change` and `slide` events since they are used by the lib
-          filterOptions: { min: 0, step: 5 } as JQueryUiSliderOption
+          filterOptions: { sliderStartValue: 5 } as SliderRangeOption
         }
       },
     ];